The Murder: Movements

 The first movement of the score is made up of multiple runs, trills, and short, staccato stabs played agitato.
-While there is no direct melody, the fast-paced runs constantly switch around between the keys of F, F#, C#, and D, with a few sections played in G. A notable feature that Herrmann implemented is the use of alternating eighth-note semitones to create a sense of approaching and imminent danger.
+While there is no direct melody, the fast-paced runs constantly shift between the keys of F, F♯, C♯, and D, with a few sections played in G. A notable feature that Herrmann implemented is the use of alternating eighth-note semitones to create a sense of approaching and imminent danger.
 John Williams made this technique famous 15 years later in his score for Steven Spielberg's Jaws (1975).
 The movement ends with a high Bbm9 chord that crescendoes to an abrupt fermata cutoff.